Am8xin/snappbox/README.md

 3. After that , I calculate the fare of the each delivery based on the timestamp and haversine distance of each point of the delivery by calculating sum of the point to point fare.
 4. And after all , I write the (id_delivery,fare_estimate) pair into a new csv file, if the fare_estimate is valid.

+I explicitly illustrate my code in a technical manner in the doc.pdf file which is in the same folder